CurioTeam/dss-deploy/README.md

-# Multi Collateral Dai Deployment
+# Multi Collateral CSC Deployment

 This repository contains a smart contract which deploys the core `dss` contracts and sets up the necessary authorisations between them.